 What do you need to do first to make sure that trading via the marketplace brings income?
 The seller needs to:

 - Keep product inventories up to date;

-- Share the actual dates of goods delivery;
+- Share the actual dates of goods delivery with the marketplace deliveries;

 - Deliver orders at the set interval and avoid transport delays.